akbarzadehmojtabasaghaei-del/python-basics/JOURNAL.md

 - Today's big discovery was a deeper appreciation for a clean setup.
 Starting fresh on a new machine is a great opportunity to organize files and tools better than before.
 It’s a foundational step that will speed up my workflow in the long run.

 **💻 Today's "Code":**
-The most repeated command of the day wasn't in Python, it was in my head:"Is everything installed yet?"
+The most repeated command of the day wasn't in Python, it was in my head:
+"Is everything installed yet?"

 ***